 How to get entry tickets/ make reservations

-1) The first round of the tickets are block released at 8:00 am Mountain Time each morning 120 days in advance, on ta rolling basis (a change from 2023) starting January 25, 2024 at 8:00 am MST.
+1) The first round of the tickets are block released at 8:00 am Mountain Time each morning 120 days in advance, on a rolling basis starting February 12, 2025 at 8:00 am MST.

 Entry tickets are only available online at the NPS reservation system or on the phone.
 They will not be available at park entrance stations, visitor centers or park offices.
 Phone reservations will be available 8:00 am – 10:00 pm MST on 877-444-6777 (toll free); 606-515-6777 (international); or 877-833-6777 (TDD).